Vision & Mission

 Previously a green vista in Inner Mongolia’s autonomous region, Horqin has now become a large desert 42,300 sq. km in size, nearly equal to the entire country of Switzerland.
 Desertification is expanding this desert area at a rate of 10,000 sq. km, almost the size of Lebanon, per year.

 Overgrazing of land and noticeable climate change has resulted in such massive desertification, and this impacts more than just the local ecological environment.
 The exposed land combined with the prevailing westerly winds produce sand storms.
 These sand storms hamper air traffic of nearby regions including China, Japan, South Korea, Taiwan and have caused several severe shutdowns in past years.
+The frequency and severity of sandstorms has been on the rise as the result of this desertification.

 Sustainability is part of Timberland’s DNA, and threats to the preservation of the natural environment is an issue that we take seriously.